 The orchid house is my favorite spot in the garden - a wide range of beautiful orchids beautifully laid out - and is always popular.

-There is also a pretty lake with ducks and ibis - the funniest thing is to see these big birds roosting in the trees.
+There is also a pretty lake with ducks and ibis - the funniest thing is seeing these big birds roost in the trees.